jaaack-wang/ling_feature_extractor/README.md

 # ling_feature_extractor
 ## Description
-A linguistic feature extraction program that has 95 general lexico-grammatical features built in.
-It is built to be corpus-linguistic tool to study langauge and gender macroscopically, but since all the built-in features are very general, it is possible to use it jsut a general tool to study textual variation of spoken or written texts.
+A linguistic feature extraction program that has `95 general lexico-grammatical features built in`.
+It is built to be `corpus-linguistic tool` to study langauge and gender macroscopically, but since all the built-in features are very general, it is possible to use it jsut a general tool to study textual variation of spoken or written texts.
 Besides, the program is also part of my thesis project.
-The thesis version contains three more built-in linguistic features, which are deleted in the main version because those features are not deemed as generally accessible in a normal corpus.
+The thesis version contains three more built-in linguistic features, which are deleted in the main version because those features are not deemed as generally accessible in a normal corpus, i.e., words per utterance, number of utterances, and number of overlaps.

 `As for the linguistic features`: Over 2/3 of them come from Biber et al.(2006) with 42 features also present in Biber(1988).
-These features are generally known as part of the Multi-Dimensional analysis framework.
+These features are generally known as part of the Multi-Dimensional (MD) analysis framework.

 `As for the program`: the program can be very useful as a search engine to match desired pattern in a corpus.
 All it takes is a corpus and corresponding pattern of the deisred feature written in Regular Expression.